 Before delving into truck accident causes, it is important to discuss the high duty of care that these operators have under Michigan law.

 Truck drivers, Uber drivers, and other commercial operators are common carriers in Michigan.
 They have a higher duty of care than noncommercial drivers.
 For example, noncommercial drivers must stop on red and go on green.
 But before commercial operators move forward, they must ensure that the intersection is clear.

-The higher duty of care makes it easier for a Michigan personal injury attorney to establish negligence or a lack of care.
+The higher duty of care makes it easier for a Grand Rapids personal injury attorney to establish negligence or a lack of care.
 This process usually involves ordinary negligence or negligence per se.
 Fatigued driving, which is a serious problem in this area, is a good example.